Lin2xdd/Journey-Into-Exile/Black Friday.md

 # Furniture
 ## Ergonomic chair & desk
-- Chair: features(adjustable seats and headset with pads, wheels); price; delivery; life cycle(some surface will break after a while, or the parts);
+- Chair: features(adjustable seats and headset with pads, wheels); price; delivery; life cycle(some surface will break after a while, or the parts); pair with the desk.
 ## Pans & Pots

 # Clothes